nwfva-b4/managelidar/README.md

 <!-- badges: end -->

-The goal of managelidar is to facilitate the handling and management of lidar data files (`*.laz`), e.g. to provide some functions to get a quick overview of file attributes.
-This should facilitate the quality check of incoming ALS data. `managelidar` makes use of functions provided by {lidR} and {lasR}.
-Functions are not reading the entire LAZ files, as this would require long computations for large collections of data.
-Instead, attributes are read from the file header.
+The goal of managelidar is to facilitate the handling and management of lidar data files (`*.las/laz`).
+Its’s main purpose is to convert new incoming data to data with certain quality standards.
+Further, it provides functions to facilitate the quality check of incoming ALS data.
+`managelidar` makes use of functions provided by {lidR} and {lasR}.
+Most functions which provide information about 3D point cloud files are working without reading the entire files, as this would require long computations for large collections of data.
+Instead, attributes are read from the file header where possible.

 ## Installation